SoftwareHeritage/swh-docs/docs/sysadm/data-silos/kubernetes/upgrade.rst

 Maintenance operations are carried out by one human operator one node at a time, usually:

-- "Draining" pods: workloads are gracefully moved away from the node to be updated to another node to ensure no downtime happens [1].
-The node is set aside from the cluster, that means no more pods are started on this node node until it gets uncordoned (by the operator, us).
+- "Draining" the node: workloads (pods) are gracefully moved away from the node to another node [1].
+The node is marked 'SchedulingDisabled', no more pods are started on this node until it gets "uncordoned" by the operator.

 .. code-block:: shell

    # kubectl --context $CLUSTER drain $NODE

-- performing the maintenance operation: Any kind of maintenance operation, e.g. system or application updates, hardware replacement, reboot, ...
+- "Upgrading": The actual maintenance operation to perform, e.g. system or application updates, hardware replacement, reboot, ...

 .. code-block:: shell

+   # Shutdown the machine per ipmi/idrac access or...
    # ssh $NODE && # do the operation update

-- "Uncordon" the node: Make the updated node join back the kubernetes cluster.
-  It's now ready to resume its responsibilities, meaning pods can be scheduled again on this node.
+- "Uncordon" the node: This marks the updated node as "Ready", so the node joins back the kubernetes cluster.
+The kubernetes scheduler can now schedule back pods on this node.
 The operator can either start back previously migrated workloads or leave it as is.

 .. code-block:: shell